dwyl/hapi-auth-jwt2/README.md

 into *existing* modules that *might* solve our problem; there are *many* on NPM:
 ![npm search for hapi+jwt](http://i.imgur.com/xIj3Xpa.png)

-but they invariably were ***way too complicated***, poorly documented and had *useless* (non-real-world) "examples"!
+but they were invariably ***too complicated***, poorly documented and had *useless* (non-real-world) "examples"!
-So we decided to write our own.
+So we decided to write our own addressing all these issues.

 *Don't take our word for it, do your own homework and decide which module you prefer.*